Maple Ridge, Tulsa

-Maple Ridge is a historic district in Tulsa, Oklahoma.
+Maple Ridge is a neighborhood and historic district in Tulsa, Oklahoma.
 It is bounded by the Inner Dispersal Loop (Hwy 51) on the north, Hazel Boulevard on the south, Peoria Avenue on the east and the Midland Valley Railroad right of way on the west.
 The northern portion of the district, between 15th Street and 21st Street, has been zoned with Historic Preservation Overlay Zoning by the City of Tulsa and is called North Maple Ridge.